 1. Robert is nothing like my father.

 The reason for my fight with Robert is a stuffed raccoon.
 He won it from Victor, his best buddy, the result of a pool-playing bet involving something called a bank shot with throw (the intricacies of which I fail to grasp), and installed it on our chest of drawers two weeks ago.
-Apparently, the raccoon is valuable.
+The raccoon is valuable.
 More important: Victor had shot and stuffed it himself, and he was terribly cut up at having to part with it.
 He offered to buy it back from Robert for two hundred dollars.

 Related reading: 10 reasons why Indian couples fight